 Technology Fee Grant Coordination

-Prior to each semester, TSO sends a reminder to the CoC faculty to request instructional resource before the semester begins.
+Prior to each semester, TSO sends a reminder to the CoC faculty to request instructional resources before the semester begins.
 Faculty subsequently request resources using online request forms (see below).
-All CS majors and students in current CoC classes have access to the Shuttles Linux Cluster, so access requests for those resources are unnecessary.
+All CS majors and students in current CoC classes have access to the General Access Linux Cluster (ROVERS, DEEPSPACE, and SHUTTLES), so access requests for those resources are unnecessary.
+For requests that cannot be filled by these forms please email email@example.com.

 Class User Accounts & Group Management